streamlit/demo-self-driving/instructions.md

-# Streamlit Demo: The Udacity Self-driving Car Image Browser
+The Udacity Self-driving Car Image Browser

 This project demonstrates the [Udacity self-driving-car dataset](https://github.com/udacity/self-driving-car) and [YOLO object detection](https://pjreddie.com/darknet/yolo) into an interactive [Streamlit](https://streamlit.io) app.

-The complete demo is [implemented in less than 300 lines of Python](https://github.com/streamlit/demo-self-driving/blob/master/streamlit_app.py) and illustrates all the major building blocks of Streamlit.
+The complete project is [implemented in less than 300 lines of Python](https://github.com/streamlit/demo-self-driving/blob/master/streamlit_app.py).

 👈 **Please select _Run the App_ in the sidebar to start.**